WorqHat/Arcade-Shooter-Game/libraries/binser/README.md

 ```

 ## Testing
-binser uses [busted](http://olivinelabs.com/busted/) for testing.
-Install and
-run `busted` from the command line to test.
+Install and run `busted` from the command line to test.

 ## Notes
 * Serialized strings can contain unprintable and null characters.
 * Serialized data can be appended to other serialized data.
 (Cool :))
 * The functions `binser.serialize`, `binser.deserialize`, and `binser.deserializeN` can be shortened to
 `binser.s`, `binser.d`, and `binser.dn` as handy shortcuts.

-## Bugs
-Pull requests are welcome, please help me squash bugs!